 Just to let you know this post contains adverts and affiliate links, if you click or purchase anything via these links I might earn a small commission, at no extra cost to you.
 If you’d like to help support my blog please consider purchasing supplies through my links.
 You may read my full disclosure here if you’d like to know more.

-This is a wonderful project to play with size, you can easily go smaller, just use a smaller hook and thinner yarn.
+A marvellous thing about this star crochet pattern is you could really use any yarn, it is a wonderful project to play with size, you can easily go smaller, just use a smaller hook and thinner yarn.
 You can make little stars as tree decorations or to pop on a present for a fab finishing touch.
-It’s a fun and versatile star pattern.
+It’s a fun and versatile crochet pattern.

-The pattern is shown here FREE.
-But if you’d like an easy print ad-free PDF you can get it below at very low cost and it’s HALF PRICE in my Black Friday Sale until midnight (GMT) on the 30th November.
-The PDF includes photo tutorials for all the special stitches and techniques used in the pattern.
+I have written the crochet pattern here in this post FREE.
+But if you’d like an easy print ad-free PDF, you can get it below at very low cost.
+The PDF includes the photo tutorials for all the special stitches and techniques used in the pattern.

 Paintbox Recycled Ribbon or Metallic (photo above in Red and Gold Metallic).
-The Metallic is a little bit thicker and firmer than the Ribbon, so the gold is a tiny bit bigger than the red one also pictured.
-The Metallic gives a firmer feel.
-Uses just a few metres.
-So you’ll get quite a few out of a ball of this yarn.
+The Metallic is a little thicker and firmer than the Ribbon, so the gold is a little bigger than the red one also pictured.
+You only need a few metres to make a star.
+So you’ll get quite a few stars from a ball of this yarn.

 Alternatives: Hoooked Ribbon XL.
 Or use chunky/bulky cotton yarn held together with a metallic thread to get the sparkles or 2 strands worsted weight cotton held together with metallic thread.
 It’s a bit fiddly with 3 strands but it’s doable.
 I made the pink and silver one on the right this way, it’s only a fraction smaller than the red star.